 You’ll find Live-ND built-in (up to ND64), which lets you use a slower shutter speed, without the need to attach an ND filter to the lens.
 There’s also in-camera focus stacking, in-camera high-res multi-shot (50MP handheld, up to 80MP with a tripod), HDR, timelapse, plus live composite/bulb modes for low-light shooting, as well as Starry Sky AF.
 As with other high-res multi-shot modes, it’s best for static scenes, but there is a handheld mode, and we had success shooting outdoors with the camera.

-As the camera is part of the Micro Four Thirds system, introduced in 2008, alongside Panasonic, there is perhaps the widest range of lenses available for any mirrorless system, with ultra-wide-angle lenses available from both Olympus and Panasonic, with multiple zoom lens options, as well as primes.
+As the camera is part of the Micro Four Thirds system, introduced in 2008 alongside Panasonic, there is perhaps the widest range of lenses available for any mirrorless system.
+Ultra-wide-angle lenses are available from both Olympus and Panasonic, with multiple zoom lens options, as well as primes.
 There are also third party lenses available from Sigma, Laowa, Tamron, Samyang, and many others.
 Have a look at some of the best Micro Four Thirds lenses.

 Read our full OM-System OM-1 review to learn more about this clever camera.